-In all Error code cases the first thing to do is disconnect the power from your Jura machine and allow the machine a few minutes before reconnecting the power - this will confirm if it is a hard fault or just a glitch.
-Sometimes if the machine has been exposed to low temperatures, for example, it can take a while for the thermblocs to heat up and your Jura coffee machine can see this as a fault (it has a time limit in which to heat the thermobloc to correct temp - starting again will often clear the issue if there is no actual damage )
+In all these cases the first thing to do is disconnect the power from your Jura machine and allow the machine a few minutes before reconnecting the power - this will confirm if it is a hard fault or just a glitch.
+Sometimes if the machine has been exposed to low temperatures (for example, it can take a while for the thermblocs to heat up and your Jura coffee machine can see this as a fault), it has a time limit in which to heat the thermobloc to correct temperature, so starting again will often clear the issue if there is no actual damage.

-If the above is unsuccessful, it is likely we will need to open your Jura coffee machine and change some parts - usually the sensor for the appropriate thermobloc (some Jura models like the Jura Z5 and Jura Z7 have two) and the fused cords - because if the sensor has failed it is likely to have overheated the cords to a point where they are weakened and if the fused cords have blown then is is likely that was because the sensor allowed the thermobloc to overheat.
+If the above is unsuccessful, it is likely we will need to open your Jura coffee machine and change some parts - usually the sensor for the appropriate thermobloc (some Jura models like the Jura Z5 and Jura Z7 have two) and the fused cords.
+This is because if the sensor has failed it is likely to have overheated the cords to a point where they are weakened.
+If the fused cords have blown it was likely because the sensor allowed the thermobloc to overheat.

-On rare occasions the power board which switches on and off power to the thermbock can have a fault which stops it from cutting power to the thermobloc when temperature is reached causing the same symptoms - and this would need a new board, as once the damaged sensor and fused cords have been replaced they will be blown again.
+On rare occasions the power board which switches on and off power to the thermobloc can have a fault which stops it from cutting power to the thermobloc when temperature is reached, causing the same symptoms.
+This would need a new board, as once the damaged sensor and fused cords have been replaced they will be blown again.

 Jura Error 6